What Happens if You Swallow Toothpaste? (+Tips)

 Adults should ensure that the correct amount of toothpaste is dispensed and guide children during the brushing process.
 It’s recommended that toothpaste tubes are kept out of children’s reach when not in use.

-Considering the risks associated with fluoride ingestion, you may want to consider switching to fluoride-free alternatives like Boka's Nano-hydroxyapatite toothpaste
+Considering the risks associated with fluoride ingestion, you may want to consider switching to fluoride-free alternatives like Boka's Nano-hydroxyapatite toothpaste!

 Boka toothpaste utilizes n-Ha (nano-hydroxyapatite) to remineralize enamel, maintain healthy teeth and gums, and remove surface stains effectively.